lepealec/MSDS-6306-First-Case-Study/Main_Project.md

 ## 0.6706215
 ```

 There is a correlation between International Bitterness Units (IBU) and Alcohol by Volume (ABV).
-The Pearson's R Correlation was run on the full data set and the clean data set.
+The Pearson's R Correlation was run on the combined data set.
 The correlation result is 0.67, indicating a moderate linear relationship.
 The 95% confidence interval is .64 to .69.

 ### Conclusion